Using Rest-Frame Optical and NIR Data from the RAISIN Survey to Explore the Redshift Evolution of Dust Laws in SN Ia Host Galaxies: Introduction

 Recently, the RAISIN Survey \citep{jones22} obtained rest-frame NIR observations of 37 higher-redshift SNe Ia ($0.2 \lesssim z \lesssim 0.6$) using the \textit{Hubble Space Telescope} (\textit{HST}).
 Previously, a large sample of SNe Ia in this redshift range had only been probed out to the rest frame $I$-band \citep{nobili05, nobili09, freedman09}, although redder wavelengths were observed for a small number of supernovae by \citet{stanishev18}.
+Observations of individual lensed SNe Ia have also probed the rest frame NIR at high-$z$ \citep[e.g.][]{quimby13, dhawan20, goobar23, pierel24}.
 Given the advantages of the NIR for constraining the properties of host galaxy dust \citep[see e.g.][]{krisciunas07, mandel11, mandel22, thorp22}, the RAISIN data thus present us with an excellent and unprecedented opportunity to estimate the host galaxy $R_V$ values of SNe Ia at higher-redshift, to test if these differ strongly from those estimated at lower-$z$.
 Therefore, in this paper we apply our \textsc{BayeSN} hierarchical model \citep{mandel22} to the RAISIN data to investigate precisely this question.
 We follow the analysis scheme demonstrated by \citet{thorp22} to constrain the distribution of dust law $R_V$ values in the higher-$z$ RAISIN sample, and the lower-$z$ Carnegie Supernova Project companion sample analysed by \citet{jones22}.
 As well as estimating the $R_V$ distributions in these two samples, we also consider the effect of host galaxy stellar mass.
 This work is intended to serve as a complement to the recent \textsc{BayeSN} analysis by \citet{grayling24} of a large optical dataset, which also investigated correlations between $R_V$, redshift and host galaxy mass.

 In Section \ref{sec:data}, we describe the SN Ia samples that we are analysing.
 In Section \ref{sec:model}, we recap the key details of the \textsc{BayeSN} model, and the mode of analysis that we will follow.
 We discuss our results in Section \ref{sec:results}, and finally provide our conclusions in Section \ref{sec:conclusions}.